 Young people can contact the school nurses confidentially by texting or calling telephone: 07833 437363, Monday to Friday, 8.30am to 5.00pm

+The link contains all the information you need to get started with the Attend Anywhere service.
+It is very straight forward to access and can be accessed via mobile, tablet or computer wothout the need to install any applications.
 Having a virtual appointment is often more convenient as it will not require travel, however the face to face options are still available.

-You can access the Consultation Attend Anywhere Guide online
+You can access the Consultation Attend Anywhere Guide online.

 The School Wellbeing Service provides support for young people who are presenting with mental health issues and concerns, which are below an intervention from CAMHS, but above what school pastoral structures can support.